aterenin/minima-reboot/about.md

 permalink: /about/
 ---

-This is `minima-reboot`, a bootstrap-based rewrite of `minima`, the base Jekyll theme.
+This is `minima-reboot`, a Bootstrap-based rewrite of `minima`, the base Jekyll theme.
 It is designed to be lightweight, easy-to-use, and responsive.

 You can find `minima-reboot`'s source code at: [minima-reboot](https://github.com/aterenin/minima-reboot).